Doctoral scholarship opportunities

 As assessment has rapidly shifted online, many educators have expressed concerns about cheating.
 A range of assessment designs and technologies have been deployed in response.
 This project involves an investigation of the effectiveness of those approaches at addressing cheating, as well as their potential harms and benefits.

-With Professor Phillip Dawson.
+With Professor Phillip Dawson

-Learning to work in a digitally-mediated world
+Learning and the digitally-mediated world

-With Professor Margaret Bearman.
+With Professor Margaret Bearman

-With Professor Margaret Bearman.
+With Professor Margaret Bearman

-Feedback and power
+Feedback, emotions and power

-With Associate Professor Rola Ajjawi.
+With Associate Professor Rola Ajjawi

 Assessment, authenticity and professional identity formation